-Any student, prospective student, employee, applicant for employment, or campus visitor who believes that they have been subjected to conduct in violation of this policy and any individual who has observed, knows of, or suspects an occurrence of discrimination, discriminatory harassment or sexual harassment, sexual violence, intimate partner violence, or stalking has the following on-campus reporting options:
+Any student, prospective student, employee, applicant for employment, or campus visitor who believes that they have been subjected to conduct in violation of this policy during their participation in the College's program or activity and any individual who has observed, knows of, or suspects an occurrence of discrimination, discriminatory harassment or sex-based harassment, sexual violence, intimate partner violence, or stalking has the following on-campus reporting options:

-- 1. Report to Allegheny's Title IX Consultant and/or Deputy Title IX Consultant(s) - 2.
+- 1. Report to Allegheny's Title IX Coordinator and/or Deputy Title IX Coordinator(s) - 2.
 Report to Allegheny's on-campus confidential resources

-Additionally, an individual may report and seek support from off-campus sources including:
+Additionally, an individual may report and seek support from offcampus sources including: